 The purpose of this manual is to set forth and implement policies and procedures governing the procurement of commodities and services.
-It is strongly recommended that aAII personnel charged with responsibility for procuring commodities and services become must be thoroughly familiar with the policies and procedures set forth herein.
+All personnel charged with responsibility for procuring commodities and services must be thoroughly familiar with the policies and procedures set forth herein.